hinto-janai/festival/daemon/mdbook/src/json-rpc/playlist/playlist_remove.md

 }
 ```

-#### Example Response 3
+#### Example Response 2
-The playlist previously existed, it contained this 1 `Playlist Entry`, and was removed:
+The playlist existed, it contained this 1 `Playlist Entry`, and was removed:
 ```json
 {
   "jsonrpc": "2.0",